Munsat/event-flask-app/README.md

 1. Each email address is limited to 1 account and the password has to be verified in 2 steps during signing up for better user experience.
 2. Incorrect values for email or password is tackled with flash msges
+3. Added weather API to check weather if the date is within 15 days.

+Used SMTPlib, twilio, Nominatim weschool for dropdown and search bar